Toxic shock syndrome

 Toxic shock syndrome (TSS) is a very rare but serious illness caused when toxins are released into the bloodstream from bacteria.
-The toxins can cause symptoms of shock.
-The toxins can also damage organs and body tissue, which can cause death if left untreated.
+The toxins can cause symptoms of shock and can also damage organs and body tissue, which can cause death if left untreated.
 It is often caused by staphylococcus aureus (staph) bacteria.

 TSS can affect anyone.
 It is more common among women when they are menstruating, but there is no evidence that tampons cause TSS.